 Training can be delivered informally using ‘hands on / on the job’ approach, with individuals learning from a mix of instruction, doing, advice, mentoring and coaching from experienced fellow marshals, whilst on duty at an event.

 In addition to this, structured and specific Training Days are held nationwide by a variety of clubs/organisations and qualified Motorsport Trainers – and the BMMC is a leader in this area.
 Each of our Regions has a dedicated Training Officer whose responsibility is to coordinate and arrange required/appropriate training events for the regions marshals, working alongside their training teams and recognised licences Motorsport UK Instructors.
 Please see your regional section for details and contacts.

 Formalised training events often follow the new modular approach tailored to the individual’s needs, which can include Basic Marshalling, Incident Theory, Incident Handling/Practical, Fire Theory and Fire Practical, First Marshal on Scene (also incorporating basic First Aid), Communications, Flagging, Report Writing, Assessment, Leadership, Mentoring, Specialist, Speed, Karting, Rallying.
 These events often occur in the quieter season between November and March – but please keep an eye out on the website and other media for the promotion of any upcoming events.

-If you are interested in helping one of our many training teams – please get in touch with your Regional Officer in the first place, or contact myself.
-If you would like to consider becoming an MSA Instructor, please visit their website for further information: www.msauk.org/Officials/Roles/MSA-Trainers
+If you are interested in helping one of our many training teams – please get in touch with your Regional Training Officer.
+If you would like to consider becoming an Motorsport UK Instructor, please visit their website for further information: https://www.motorsportuk.org/Officials/Roles/Trainers